-The TC is sampled just prior to the shear increase (~54 h in this case) to obtain the pre-shear vortex and environmental structure.
-Figure HWRF-2 shows that the TC's vorticity structure is vertically aligned through a deep layer at this time.
+The TC is sampled prior to increasing shear (~48 h in Fig. 11-1) to obtain a reference vortex and environmental structure.
+Figure 11-2 shows a vertically aligned vorticity structure through a deep layer near this time.

-Mission 1: The G-IV aircraft performs storm-relative environmental TDR and dropsonde sampling (Fig. 10-1) through clockwise octagonal circumnavigation, starting at 2 deg, moving inward to 1.5 deg, and finishing at 1 deg.
-A coordinated P-3 aircraft performs a single Figure-4 pattern (orientation chosen for efficiency) with TDR to obtain the TC core structure (Fig. 10-2).
-Radial legs are scaled by the RMW, and go out to 4.5xRMW (e.g., for an 18-nm RMW, radial legs go out ~80 nm).
-At the completion of the final outbound leg, the P-3 turns inbound to a radius of 2xRMW for a counter-clockwise octagonal circumnavigation to obtain the azimuth-height thermodynamic structure of the boundary layer and free atmosphere (up to flight level) outside the eyewall.
-The straight segments permit a second TDR look at the eyewall (an 18-nm RMW would just be resolved by radar for a typical 48-nm wide swath).
-As time permits, a final Figure-4 pattern may be performed following the octagonal pattern.
+Mission 1: The G-IV aircraft performs storm-relative environmental TDR and dropsonde sampling (Fig. 11-6) through clockwise circumnavigation, starting at 150 nmi, moving inward to 90 nmi, and finishing at 60 nmi.
+A coordinated P-3 aircraft performs a Figure-4 pattern (orientation chosen for efficiency) with TDR to obtain the TC core structure (Fig. 11-7).
+Radial legs are standard length for TDR missions, from 90-105 nmi.
+As time permits, the aircraft executes a second, rotated Figure-4 pattern.
 A primary objective of the P-3 and G-IV dropsonde sampling is to document the initial "pre-shear" moist envelope surrounding the core.

-Figure HWRF-2: Anticipated "pre-shear" vortex structure from HWRF.
+Figure 11-2: Anticipated "pre-shear" vortex structure from HWRF.